ecmwf/anemoi-inference/docs/usage/external-graph.rst

 dataset is often specified by the ``indices_connected_nodes`` attribute of the input nodes.
-Anemoi-inference will automatically update the dataloader to load only data in the limited area in case the external graph was build using the same dataset as the one in the checkpoint.
+Anemoi-inference will automatically update the dataloader to load only data in the limited area in case the external graph contains this attribute and was build using the same dataset as the one in the checkpoint.